 Twist drill bits are probably the most common.
-This is likely because of the wide range of sizes available, ranging from the smallest bits to half inches, all of which can be placed into a portable drill.
+It is likely because of the wide range of sizes available.
+Typical sizes range from minor bits to half inches, all of which can be placed into a portable drill.

 The ordinary twist drill is built for drilling metal and has a 59-degree cutting angle.
 It is acceptable to use them on wood.

 Twist drills are available individually, but buying them in sets saves money and provides you with bits for various operations.
 They’re made of carbon or high-speed steel.

 This drill is built of quality M42 Cobalt Steel with an 8% Cobalt content.
 It cuts through Stainless Steel, Hard Metals, Aluminum, Plastic, and Hard Wood in three steps.